-A one hour boat cruise is a great introduction to the tree shaded canals (165 of them) lined with narrow, 17th century brick buildings.
-Or you can rent a bicycle and join the crowds on well marked bike lanes.
-Virtually everybody rides: teenagers, nattily-dressed businessmen and women with briefcases, moms and dads carting kids to school.
+A one-hour boat cruise is a great introduction to the ttree-shaded canals (165 of them) lined with narrow, 17th-century brick buildings.
+Or you can rent a bicycle and join the crowds on well-marked bike lanes.
+Virtually everybody rides; teenagers, nattily-dressed businessmen, and women with briefcases, moms and dads carting kids to school.
 The other nifty way to get around is by tram.
 For 1.60 euros you can ride almost anywhere in the heart of the city.

 The famous Rijksmuseum is under renovation, to be completed in 2013, but we saw the stars of its Masterpiece Collection: the Rembrandts and Vermeers, intricate silver pieces, fine Delftware, and some remarkable dollhouses.

 The Van Gogh Museum looks like a concrete bunker, but inside it’s light and open, with some 200 of the artist’s works displayed in the context of his life and times.